Ericsson/codechecker/docs/usage.md

 However the compilation of the project (here the example program) is performed by `gcc`, the CodeChecker uses `clang` to analyze sources of the project.
 During analysis, CodeChecker compiles/analyses sources again.
 The analysis process generally uses more time.
-It would be good to mention here that if you want to speed up analysis specify a higher value for the `--jobs` option.
+If you want to speed up analysis specify a higher value for the `--jobs` option.

 In the above command the `--enable sensitive` means that a subset of checker are run. `sensitive` chooses a predefined "group" of checkers.
 The further